 5.3.1.
 Arrange the slides on moist tissue paper.
-Cover each test window completely with the antibody dilution(s).
-The volume of antibody applied on each window must be at least the volume of extract applied.
+Cover each test window completely with the antibody dilutions.
+The volume of antibody applied on each window must be identical to the volume of extract applied.

 The following procedure should be carried out in the absence of specific instructions from the suppliers of the antibodies: